MTijbout/mearm_experiments/preparing_the_pi.md

 First have a Raspberry Pi setup with Raspian.
 I prefer a headless setup but it doesn't really matter.

 It should have python3.
-You shoudl be abel to get to a command line on it.
+You should be able to get to a command line on it.

 ## Installing the python packages